Some of the characters I always liked in the Christmas story were the wise men.

 I was reminded of this when I heard a sermon on the wise men given last Christmas season by our senior pastor.
 At the time, I was struggling in my own walk of faith.

 God had been leading me on a journey of understanding that my issues with self-worth had me looking to the people around me for approval.
-So much so, that I had relied on the approval of others to an unhealthy extent, particularly my classes when I was teaching.
+So much so, that I had relied on the approval of others to an unhealthy extent, particularly males around me.
 Some previous rejection made me afraid that I wasn’t really worth it.
 I constantly relied on the people around me to make me feel good about myself.

-Particularly, as a young instructor, I had a male fan club in many of my classes.
+As a young high school teacher, I had a flirtatious demeanor with the males in my workplace and classroom.
 While I never entered into a relationship with a student or anything of that nature, I know that God distinctly told me that I had set the wrong example.
 I had encouraged that approval.

 He didn’t want me to get my self-worth from the wrong kinds of attention any longer.
 He wanted me to get it from Him.
 And He wanted me to go back and tell my teaching community and the families of my students the ways I was changing.
 He wanted me to apologize for not being the professional role model I thought I was and share my story of learning to find my identity in Him.